komodorio/komoplane/Roadmap.md

 # Roadmap

-help buttons in page header to explain and link to CP learning

-Make event type be aligned better in event list

 Decide on presentation approach: info drawer or dedicated pages

-Detect crossplane is not installed and tell user to install it first

 Refactor common code around drawer display => <ResourceListWithDrawer?/>

-Refactor backend controller for cleaner arch

-Make Relations the first tab
+Make Relations the first tab in drawer (if we keep drawer)

-Make watcher-based resource tracker, to avoid re-reading all CRDs

-For providerConfig nodes, add YAML modal
+For providerConfig nodes in graph, add YAML modal/drawer

 Standard troubleshooting problem: Secret References from various objects

-Make left main menu items highlight current item

 Make sure compositions of compositions are displayed properly

 When we "open" resource (from diagram), it redirects to corresponding section and desorients user.
 Needs to stay in-place.
 Probably whole navigation has to be re-thought because of this.

-For MR, show resource kind in graph.

 ArgoCD has the ability to load UI extensions.
 It would be amazing to have komoplane-style inspection of the crossplane resources in argocd: https://argo-cd.readthedocs.io/en/latest/developer-guide/extensions/ui-extensions/, there is one that does backend stuff as well: https://github.com/argoproj-labs/rollout-extension (by Blake Barnett)

+For k8s-MRs, display actual k8s resources in graph

 ## Claims